 If the motion to suppress evidence is granted, the prosecutor’s case against you may well fall apart.
 They may choose to

 - negotiate a generous plea bargain.

-But if the prosecutor is determined to press forward with the charges anyway, s/he may also
+But if the prosecutor is determined to press forward with the charges anyway, they may also

 - appeal the granting of the motion to suppress evidence,42

 - dismiss the charges and file a new complaint,

 If the judge rules against you (denies the motion to suppress), the evidence will remain admissible.
 At that point, you and your attorney will discuss whether you should